 August is always a bittersweet month for me.
 This is the time of year when my daughter goes back to school and my son turns a year older.
 I often become reflective of the summer and wish I had taken more time away from technology and spent more face to face time with the kids.
 I think back to years ago when I gave birth to my son and the memories of his birth.

 We were lucky to have an amazing birth experience with both of our kids thanks to our local birth center.
 They have an phenomenal staff and facility.
 I couldn’t have asked for a better place to give birth and I’m so thankful I had an alternative so I didn’t have to have a hospital birth.
 Not only does the birth center have a great facility for prenatal care and birthing, they have an amazing community for creating new friendships after the birth of your baby.
 Just this weekend the birth center hosted a pool party celebrate with past, present and future clients and children.
-It was great spending time with fellow natural birthing, babywearing and breastfeeding parents.
+It was great spending time with fellow natural birthing, babywearing and breastfeeding parents and mothers that sometimes worry about their aesthetics after breastfeeding, although there are surgery professionals from sites breastreconstructionaz.com like that can help with that department.
 I absolutely love this community and hope to be able to give to them just as much as they have given to me.

 While I am on the topic of the birth center and my sons birthday is today I’ll go ahead and share his birth story.
 I always love reliving his birth story, through writing and reading it.
 Just a little warning before you read any further.
 This is my childbirth story.
 My childbirth talk can get rather graphic.
 So just a fair warning. : )